 SimplyCash Preferred Card from American Express

-Apply today and receive 5% cashback (up to $300 cashback) in the first 6 months of card membership
+Apply today and receive 10% cash back (up to $400 in total cash back) in the first 4 months of Cardmembership.

 - Purchase interest rate: 19.99%